angelcuenca/Parser/README.md

 # Parser
-Parser analysis using RSS structure.
+Analisys from lexical and semantic XML structure. <br />

-Lexical and semantic analysis.
+Created in C language.